PowerBiDevCamp/App-Owns-Data-Starter-Kit/Docs/test.md

 to create a new dataset and report that are both named **Sales**.
-Next, the tenant onboarding process updates two dataset parameters in order to redirect the **Sales** dataset to the SQL Server database instance that holds the customer\'s data.
-After that, the code patches the datasource credentials for the SQL Server database and starts a refresh operation to populate the **Sales** dataset with data from the customer\'s database.
+Next, the tenant onboarding process updates two dataset parameters in order to redirect the **Sales** dataset to the SQL Server database instance that holds the customer's data.
+After that, the code patches the datasource credentials for the SQL Server database and starts a refresh operation to populate the **Sales** dataset with data from the customer's database.

 In the October 2022 updates, the logic in **AppOwnsDataAdmin** to